Configure Google Cloud Platform with Load Balancing as Reverse Proxy

 Configure the backend.

-Create an Internet Network endpoint group (NEG) which is a backend that resides outside of Google Cloud.
+Create an internet network endpoint group (NEG) which is a backend that resides outside of Google Cloud.
 To learn more, see Internet network endpoint groups overview in Google Cloud documentation.

 Select the newly created Internet NEG as a backend in the backend service configuration and set the

 hostvalue (origin domain name) from your Auth0 tenant.

 Set up the

 Choose Action as Route traffic to a single backend.

 In Host rewrite, enter your origin domain name from your Auth0 tenant that you saved earlier.